z-master42/solarflow/solarflow_eng.md

       + Replace everything between <> **including the <>** with your own data.
 There must be no more <>.

         ```yaml
+           # The final entity names are made up of the sensor name and the device name
+           # For the first sensor here: SolarFlow Hub State (sensor.solarflow_hub_state)
            sensor:
              - name: "Hub State"
                unique_id: "<deviceID>hubState"